-The program curriculum consists of a minimum of 70 semester hours of credit-50 credit hours of academic course work, 6 credit hours of thesis (CPSE 699-R), 5 credit hours of practicum (CPSE 678-R), 6 credit hours of internship (CPSE 688-R), and 3 credit hours of elective/optional coursework.
-Eleven semester hours of field experience (5 hours of practicum and 6 hours of internship) are required.
+The program curriculum consists of a minimum of 70 semester hours of credit

+- 50 credit hours of academic course work,

+- 6 credit hours of thesis (CPSE 699-R),

+- 5 credit hours of practicum (CPSE 678-R),

+- 6 credit hours of internship (CPSE 688-R), and

+- 3 credit hours of elective/optional coursework.

+Eleven semester credit hours of field experience (5 credit hours of practicum and 6 credit hours of internship) are required.
 Students begin internship in their 3rd year after all program coursework has been completed and after being approved by the faculty as ready to serve an internship.
 In conjunction with academic courses, every effort is made to enhance skill development through school-based practical experience.
-For example, students enrolled in CPSE 647 Intellectual Assessment first demonstrate mastery of the specific test administration, then assess students in school-based practicum sites (under supervision).
-As a practicum and internship requirement, students provide school-based individual and group interventions, targeting a specific problem or need, identifying appropriate and research-based intervention, conducting interventions over a 6-week period, and monitoring the effectiveness of intervention.
+For example, students enrolled in CPSE 647 Intellectual Assessment first demonstrate mastery of the specific test administration, then have opportunities in clinical and school-based practicum sites to assess students, interpret results and make recommendations (under supervision).
+As another example, in practicum and internship, students provide school-based individual and group interventions they have been learning about in courses, targeting a specific problem or need, identifying appropriate and research-based intervention, conducting interventions over a 6-week period, and monitoring the effectiveness of intervention.